 U.S. Magistrate Judge Denson commended David’s “excellent brief” in Napier v.
 Wells Fargo (2001), a complex class action race discrimination case.

-David is a member of the Wake County and North Carolina Bar Associations and the North Carolina Advocates for Justice.
+David is a member of the Wake County Bar Association and the North Carolina Advocates for Justice.